WICG/PEPC/explainer.md

 invalid pseudo-class is applied when the element's validation status changes because of 'style' 'type_count' or 'illegal_subframe' reasons.
 The style should not be set when the element is not valid for transient reasons.
+NOTE: this section is no longer correct.
+Update when the design of CSS pseudo-classes is complete.

 The PEPC should be used in parallel with the Permissions API which already provides the necessary support to allow a site to respond to permission status